GrammaticalFramework/gf-eclipse-plugin/README.markdown

 You can set the log verbosity from **Window &rarr; Preferences &rarr; Grammatical Framework**.
 This setting also affects the verbosity of the log file `gfep.log`.

+#### Validation

+For validation to work correctly, the project's **Build Automatically** option should be turned on.

+The in-editor validation sometimes needs to be triggered/updated by a keystroke.
+If you can still see errors which you believe should be correct, try adding a space character to ensure the validation is re-triggered.

+Sometimes you may get an entire file marked with errors, even though in fact there is only a single error which is causing the internal builder to fail.
+In such cases referring to the **Problems** view should help you locate the cause.
+This issue is particularly relevant when changes made to one module may induce errors in its descendants (e.g. renaming a parameter in a resource module).
+This behaviour will hopefully be improved in future versions.

 --------------------------------------------------------------------------------

 ## Evaluation & feedback

 Please try to use the plugin for developing your own GF projects and report any issues you come up against.
 Do not hesitate to contact me on `john.j.camilleri` at domain `chalmers.se` and let me know how you think the plugin can be improved.

-### Notes

-1. The in-editor validation often needs to be triggered/updated by a keystroke.
-So if you can still see errors which you believe should be correct, try adding a space character to ensure the validation has been re-triggered.
-2. Validation expects to have the project's **Build Automatically** option checked (turned on).
-3. Sometimes you may get an entire file marked with errors, even though in fact there is only a single error which is causing the internal builder to fail.
-In such cases referring to the **Problems** view should help you locate the cause.
-This issue is particularly relevant when changes made to one module may induce errors in its descendants (e.g. renaming a parameter in a resource module).
-This behaviour will hopefully be improved in future versions.

 ### Criteria